frdr-dfdr/frdr_docs/docs/en/advanced.md

 Please contact support@frdr-dfdr.ca if you need assistance.

+We are aware that Alma users are unable to add the FRDR collection at this time.
+More information and updated instructions will be added as soon as we have them.

 ## For developers
 This documentation is for users who want to develop applications or web sites that use FRDR technology.